Quick Guide to Cardstock Sizes and Paper Weights

 Altenew Cardstock & Scrapbooking Paper

-Are you still confused?
-We’re answering some of your burning questions about everything related to cardstock weights and sizes!
+Are you still confused about what cardstock to use for your projects?
+We’re here to some of your burning questions about everything related to cardstock weights and sizes!

 Cardstock weights have increased in recent years.
 The most popular cardstock weights are 80 lb, 90 lb, 110 lb, and 130 lb.
 Heavier cardstocks like 300 lb cover the gamut from super heavy-duty to really thin!
 Each paper weight is a specific thickness that will affect the versatility of your handmade projects.
 So what's the difference?
 Let's break it down: